| | When a generalized reinforcer or a variety of reinforcers is used,

 to follow a rigid schedule for meals, with an alarm clock and a purple tablecloth as discriminative stimuli; and they were

+to encourage her to dine out with other people under enjoyable conditions.
 Three years later behavior therapy was started (and nearly a year after she was finally discharged)

 the patient had completed one training program and was enrolled in business school.